Church Cemetery

 ARTICLE III

-Any pastor serving our congregation at the time of his death will receive for himself and his immediate family (wife and children) graves in Zion cemetery at no charge.
+Any pastor serving our congregation at the time of his death will receive for himself and his immediate family (wife and children) graves in Zion cemetery at no charge (If available)

 ARTICLE IV

 Since our cemetery is a Lutheran cemetery, only such pastors may officiate there as are recognized by Zion congregation.
 Under no circumstances shall a pastor of a non-Lutheran Church Missouri Synod officiate a burial on our cemetery.
-Examples of non-Lutheran Church Missouri Synod would include any anti-Christian religion or the chaplain of a secret society or lodge, or prayer-leader of a society.
+This would include any anti-Christian religion or the chaplain of a secret society or lodge, or prayer-leader of a society.
 Likewise, it is not permitted that lodge members march on our grounds with their regalia or other insignia or badges.

 ARTICLE V